kamalmalik5/cohere-hackathon/README.md

 # cohere-hackathon
 This is the repo for Cohere Coral Hackathon.
-We will be building an LLM that helps University applicants with the admissions process.
+We will be building an LLM that helps University students with program selection.